 “Move fast and break things” was Facebook’s motto until 2014.

-This phrase has long encapsulated the approach of Silicon Valley’s disruptive startups toward innovation.
+This phrase has long encapsulated Silicon Valley’s disruptive startups’ approach to innovation.
 Today, it is more relevant than ever, with AI companies rapidly advancing and challenging the status quo of the news industry once again.

-Much like the tech giants before them, AI companies have swiftly moved forward with little regard for existing copyright laws or ethical principles, scraping the entire internet, including copyrighted material, books, and news articles behind paywalls.
-This aggressive approach aims to maintain momentum in what effectively is a race between leading AI companies.
+Like the tech giants before them, AI companies have swiftly moved forward with little regard for existing copyright laws or ethical principles.
+Some are scraping the entire internet, including copyrighted material, books, and news articles behind paywalls.
+This aggressive approach aims to maintain momentum in a race between leading AI companies.

-We have now reached a critical juncture where AI is ever pushing boundaries with new releases, most recently OpenAI’s GPT-4o and Google’s Gemini 1.5 Pro.
-Publishers and the traditional establishment are struggling to keep pace, and are caught between a rock and a hard place, either:
+We have reached a critical juncture where AI is ever pushing boundaries with increasingly powerful models.
+Publishers and the traditional establishment are struggling to keep pace and are caught between a rock and a hard place, either:

 So, what exactly is happening with these AI deals, and what can publishers learn from them?